Last updated in January 2014

 There is broad consensus between the two countries on questions of European and international policy.
 Even on difficult issues like resolving the crisis in the Eurozone, cooperation between the two governments is close and trustful.

-A remaining challenge is increasing the relatively small number of students learning German at Portugal’s schools.
+One remaining challenge is increasing the relatively small number of students learning German at Portugal’s schools.
 There is currently evidence of a marked increase in the demand for German instruction at Portuguese universities and the Goethe Institute, one factor here being the growing interest in working in Germany in the wake of the economic crisis in Portugal.